CAF: Bluetooth LE state module

 The Bluetooth® LE state module does not handle Bluetooth advertising or scanning.
 If you want to use these functionalities to connect over Bluetooth LE, use CAF’s Bluetooth LE advertising module or Zephyr’s Bluetooth API directly.

-CAF assumes that Bluetooth Peripheral device supports only one simultaneous connection and can have up to one bond per Bluetooth local identity.
+CAF assumes that Bluetooth Peripheral device supports only one simultaneous connection.

 To use the module, you must enable the following Kconfig options: